yodkwtf/node-express-course/03-task-manager-api/readme.md

 - Schema gives a structure to our data
 - Only the properties we specify in schema will be passed to database and rest of thr things will be ignored.

+#### Deployment

+- We have to set up the port using the process.env environment variable called `PORT` as every deploying platform uses its own port to manage multiple projects
+- We have to use an `OR` operator (`||`) to speicfy a fallback port like 3000, usually to run the project locally